 Some vendors also offer so-called “expert” systems for fault diagnosis.
 At present, these expert systems are still essentially rule-based systems, and like all rule-based systems, the results are only as good as the rules that have been established within the system.
 The reality is that these rule-based expert systems are still significantly weaker than even a moderately experienced vibration analyst in identifying and diagnosing faults.
 Nevertheless, an imperative, if smart sensor technology is to work, and if widespread on-line vibration monitoring is to proliferate, is the development of better, and more accurate, “expert” software.
 Look to see further advances through the use of fuzzy logic and neural network processes in Condition Monitoring software.

 The impact of these improvements in failure diagnosis software will be two-fold.
 First it will improve the consistency and accuracy of failure diagnosis.
 Second, it will reduce the labour required to assess equipment condition.
-Some organisations already use fairly rudimentary “first-pass” vibration or oil analysis conducted by plant operators in order to determine whether a problem exists with a particular item of equipment.
+Some organizations already use fairly rudimentary “first-pass” vibration or oil analysis conducted by plant operators in order to determine whether a problem exists with a particular item of equipment.
 Only once a problem has been identified, does the Condition Monitoring technician become involved in conducting a more detailed analysis and diagnosis.
 With the advent of more sophisticated condition assessment software, I would expect this practice to become more widespread.

 Business Need 5 – The need to improve equipment and component reliability

-Once an effective planned and predictive mode of maintenance has been established within an organisation, the next opportunity for improvement is by progressively extending the Mean Time Between Failures for that equipment.
+Once an effective planned and predictive mode of maintenance has been established within an organization, the next opportunity for improvement is by progressively extending the Mean Time Between Failures for that equipment.
 While this can be achieved by modifying equipment or components, or replacing them with more reliable items, a major opportunity for improvement exists by improving the precision with which maintenance is performed.

 Condition Monitoring can assist here in a number of ways.

-Taking Vibration Analysis as an example, it should first be recognised that there is a strong negative correlation between the overall vibration level for a bearing, and the expected life of that bearing.
+Taking Vibration Analysis as an example, it should first be recognized that there is a strong negative correlation between the overall vibration level for a bearing, and the expected life of that bearing.
 Put simply, the higher the overall vibration level to which the bearing is subjected, then the shorter the expected life of the bearing.